Freedom of Speech Code of Practice

 9.1.
 The University Secretary and Chief Compliance Officer is responsible for ensuring compliance with legislation and regulatory requirements and reporting on its operation to the Board of Governors at least every three years.

 9.2.
-The Freedom of Speech Advisory Group (Chaired by the University Secretary and Chief Compliance Officer) is responsible for implementation, review and updating of the Code of Practice and related procedures.
+9.2.
+The Freedom of Speech Advisory Group (Chaired by the University Secretary and Chief Compliance Officer) is responsible for implementation, review and updating of the Code of Practice and related procedures and for considering general freedom of speech issues and matters of complaint that fall outside of the Student Complaints Procedure or the internal staff grievance procedure.
+The Freedom of Speech Advisory Group comprises:

 9.5.
 The Office for Compliance, Governance and Legal Services oversees consistency in applying any policies and procedures relevant to this Code of Practice.